tat1roliv/FullStack/README.md

 # FullStack
-Studies to develop server architectures, which interact with web applications, client-server applications.
+Studies to develop skills to be able to act in all layers of project development, from the creation of internal servers to the communication interfaces with the end user.